gipreelislam/C-Sharp/LINQ/FunctionalProgrammingAndPurity.md

 - pure function is the key part of functional programming

 **Higher Order Function**
+- Function that does at least one of the following
-- Function that takes `func` as an argument or return it
+	- takes one or more functions as arguments
+	- returns a function or value as its result

 ## Example
 evolution from procedural to functional programming